In hot MLB market, patience takes a backseat to action

 As expected, free agents are flying off the market and trades are getting done at a breakneck pace following MLB’s 99-day lockout that froze the league’s transactions for more than three months.

-With less than four weeks to go before opening day, the action has been intense.
+With less than four weeks to go before an April 7 opening day, the action has been intense.

-The biggest news Monday was when Oakland traded All-Star first baseman Matt Olson to Atlanta in exchange for four players, including promising young outfielder Cristian Pache.
-The deal means that Braves star first baseman Freddie Freeman is likely headed elsewhere in free agency.
+“It’s like drinking out of a firehose,” said Andrew Friedman, the president of baseball operations for the Dodgers.

-Plenty of other teams are getting in on the action over the past few days, preparing for the April 7 opening day.
+The biggest news Monday was Oakland trading All-Star first baseman Matt Olson to Atlanta in exchange for four players, including promising young outfielder Cristian Pache.
+The deal means longtime Braves first baseman Freddie Freeman is likely headed elsewhere in free agency.

-“It’s like drinking out of a firehose,” said Andrew Friedman, Dodgers president of baseball operations.
+Seattle also made a splash, adding All-Star outfielder Jesse Winker and third baseman Eugenio Suarez in a trade with Cincinnati that sent a package of young players back to the Reds.

 The Nationals, rebuilding after two last-place finishes in a row and a massive sell-off at last season’s trade deadline, came out of the gate post-lockout with a flurry of moves, adding DH Nelson Cruz, reliever Steve Cishek and others.